wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 ## Control Panel
-__control plane__ node provides a running environment for the control plane agents responsible for managing the state of a Kubernetes cluster, To *persist the Kubernetes cluster's state*, all cluster configuration data is saved to a **distributed key-value store** which only holds cluster state related data with external key-value store topology, where the dedicated key-value store hosts have to be separately replicated for HA
+__control plane__ node provides a running environment for the control plane agents responsible for managing the state of a Kubernetes cluster, To *persist the Kubernetes cluster's state*, all cluster configuration data is saved to a **distributed key-value store** which only holds cluster state related data

+=> __Api Server__
-__Api Server__ =>  The API Server intercepts RESTful calls, validates and proc administrative tasks are coordinated by the #kube-apiserver, a central control plane component running on the control plane node
+	The API Server intercepts RESTful calls, validates and processes the requests administrative tasks are coordinated by the #kube-apiserver, a central control plane component running on the control plane node
+	All the administrative tasks are coordinated by the kube-apiserver
+	- can scale horizontally, but it also supports the addition of custom secondary API Servers,
+	- a configuration that transforms the primary API Server into a proxy to all secondary, custom API Servers, routing all incoming RESTful calls to them based on custom defined rules.

+=> __Scheduler__
-__Scheduler__ => kube-scheduler is to assign new workload objects, such as pods encapsulating containers, to nodes - typically worker nodes scheduler obtains from the key-value store, via the API Server, resource usage data for each worker node in the cluster.
+	- kube-scheduler is to assign new workload objects, such as pods encapsulating containers, to nodes - typically worker nodes
+	- scheduler obtains from the key-value store, via the API Server, resource usage data for each worker node in the cluster.
 The scheduler also receives from the API Server the new workload object's requirements
+	- takes into account Quality of Service (QoS) requirements, data locality, affinity, anti-affinity, taints, toleration, cluster topology
+	-
 	The scheduler is highly configurable and customizable through scheduling policies, plugins, and profiles

+=> __controller managers__
-__controller managers__ are components of the control plane node running controllers or operator processes to regulate the state of the Kubernetes cluster
+	- are components of the control plane node running controllers or operator processes to regulate the state of the Kubernetes cluster

-__Key-value data store__ =>[etcd](https://etcd.io) is an open source project under the [Cloud Native Computing Foundation](https://www.cncf.io) (CNCF). etcd is a strongly consistent, distributed key-value data store used to persist a Kubernetes cluster's state
+=> __Key-value data store__
+	- [etcd](https://etcd.io) is an open source project under the [Cloud Native Computing Foundation](https://www.cncf.io) (CNCF). etcd is a strongly consistent, distributed key-value data store used to persist a Kubernetes cluster's state
 	- only the API Server is able to communicate with the etcd data store
+	- key-value store may be configured on the control plane node (stacked topology), or on its dedicated host (external topology)
+	- external key-value store topology, where the dedicated key-value store hosts have to be separately replicated for HA
+	- stacked key-value store topology, HA control plane node replicas ensure the key-value store's resiliency

 __Worker Node__
 	- Provides running environment for client applications